FlipperPA/django-pg-copy/README.md

 # Django PostgreSQL Copy

 The package `django-pg-copy` provides Django management commands for backing up and restoring PostgreSQL databases.
 These were developed for copying production databases to development, to allow developers to share images with one another, or bring local development databases up to date.
+It can also be handy for creating different local databases for different branches, and for only creating one migration after tweaking models to get them the way they need to be.

+We also use it with Jenkins to automatically back up production, and restore to a staging database environment, so we can test new migrations repeatedly to ensure they'll work when we run them in production.

 ## Installation